Mariam-Mantidze/NFT-Card-Component/README from FrontendMentor.md

 - **Flexbox**: Utilized flexbox to create a responsive layout that adjusts to the content's size and screen space.
 - **Hover Effects**: Added interactivity to the card.
 For instance, the eye icon appears over the image on hover using the `::before` pseudo-element, demonstrating an understanding of complex CSS selectors.
-- **Animations**: Implemented subtle animations, such as rotating icons and color changes during the active state, to enhance user engagement and explore more advanced CSS techniques.
 - **CSS Custom Properties**: Used CSS variables for color and font sizes, making the design more maintainable and the CSS reusable.

+## Additional Features

+In addition to the main project requirements, I explored further and added the following enhancements:

+- **Animations**: Added animations such as rotating icons on hover to give a dynamic feel to the NFT card.
+- **Active State Enhancements**: Experimented with color changes and other state-based styles to improve the interactive experience of the card.

+These additional features were a great opportunity to delve deeper into CSS and understand how animations and state changes can significantly enhance user interaction.

 ## Learning Outcomes